fenago/katacoda-scenarios/deep-learning-computer-vision/deep-learning-computer-vision-chapter-24/steps/3/text.md

-Let's first setup VScode editor and clone respository.
+Let's first setup VScode editor and clone repository.
 Clone the following repository by executing following command in the terminal.
 `git clone https://github.com/athertahir/deep-learning-python.git`{{execute}}

 Now, move in the directory which contains the source code.